MarcinHoppe/PluralsightProjectAudition/tasks.md

 ## Importing the crypto module

-Open the `lib/encrypt.js` file and call the built in `require` function passing `crypto` as its only argument.
-Assign the return value to `crypto` constant.
+Open the `lib/encrypt.js` file.
+Declare a constant `crypto` and initialize it with a call to the built in `require` function.
+Pass the string `'crypto'` as its only argument.

 ## Exporting the encrypt function